tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

     the boundary if they called `foo` with a non-`int`

 All of these are reasonable behaviors because each project has different goals.

+In addition to the normal types available, both Static Python and Mypyc allow typing parameters and other variables as primitive ints like `int8` so you can get the unboxed arithmetic that people tend to expect on first reading of the first code snippet in this post.

 Other projects take this further.
 The [Mojo](https://www.modular.com/mojo) project, for example, aims to create a much bigger and more visibly different